 My friend Maya from Wholesome Yum has a fantastic Healthy Taco Salad Recipe that would be a perfect use for this seasoning.
 She incorporates lots of fresh veggies and taco meat, making it the ideal salad.

-If you like making your own seasoning mixes you might light my Gluten-Free Pumpkin Spice Mix.
-If you are looking for other ways to use gluten-free taco seasoning, check out my Paleo Instant Pot Chicken Fajita Soup.
+If you like making your own seasoning mixes you might like my Gluten-Free Pumpkin Spice Mix.

 Did you make this taco seasoning mix recipe?
 If so, please let me know what you thought.
 If you have a question please leave a comment below and I will get back to you.

 - 5 teaspoons cumin

 - Whisk all ingredients together in a small bowl.
 Store in a glass jar or an airtight container.
 Shake jar or container before using in recipes.

 - Use 6-8 teaspoons of mix (equals one 1.2oz package) per 1 lb of meat.

 - When you are ready to use: cook 1 lb. of ground beef, chicken, or turkey in a large skillet over medium heat until cooked through.
 Add 6-8 teaspoons of gluten-free taco seasoning and 1/4 cup water and stir until combined.
 Continue to cook until all the water has cooked off.

 Amount Per Serving: Calories: 57Total Fat: 2gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 0mgSodium: 1008mgCarbohydrates: 10gFiber: 5gSugar: 1gProtein: 3g